chung-leong/react-seq/README.md

 The example uses [Array-router](https://github.com/chung-leong/array-router), a companion solution designed to work well with React-seq.
 It's a minimalist "router" that turns the browser location into an array of path parts and an object containing query variables.
-And that is.
+And that's it.
 Actual routing is done using JavaScript control structures.

 The code above follows the Yield-Await-Promise model.
 We output some user-interface elements then wait for a user response.
-We then act upon that response, causing likely the displaying of a different page. our code is in full control of navigation.
+We then act upon that response, causing the displaying of a different page.

+Our code is in full control of navigation.
 It alters the route components and interprets them.
 Clicks on hyperlinks and use of the browser's back/forward buttons are treated as exceptions.
 If a detour request manages to reach the top-level try-catch block, it gets approved.

 React-seq can handle nested generators. `useSequential` will in effect [flatten](./doc/linearize.md) the generator provided by its callback.
 That allows us to break a long generator functions into more manageable subroutines: